IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 | 21 |	30 |	25.5 |	10 |
 | 31 |	40 |	35.5 |	10 |

+## Grouping with Windows
+So far we have discussed simple aggregation.
+You might want to aggregate results based on a group, e.g. you might want to get the maximum temperature reported for each sensor.
+You can do this kind of aggregation within your processing callable using any Python library, e.g. using Pandas.

 ### Using windows: review